Skip to main content

 First Login Reset

 Force users to reset their password during their first login session.
-This enhances account protection after admin-initiated creation.
+This enhances account protection after admin-initiated user creation.

 Enable Forgot Password

 Activate this feature to allow users to request a reset link via email if they forget their password.
+This uses the configured mail providers to send reset links securely.

 Password Expiration

 Require users to update their password periodically.
 You can set the number of days before a password expires.
+This is particularly important for users with elevated privileges or IDE access.

 Custom Password Settings